klim852002/capstone-test/README.md

 # capstone-test

-test repository for team members to get familar with workflow
+test repository for team members to get familar with workflow.